billimarie/prosecutor-database/README.md

 git push origin [branch]
 ```

-#### OPTIONAL: Python Script
+#### OPTIONAL: Scrape data with a Python Script

 Again, **it is highly recommended you collect the data by hand**.
-If you are adamant on data scraping, here is the Python script I've been tweaking for each state:
+If you are adamant on data scraping, here's the Python script I created a few years ago.
+You can use it as a base and adjust the logic according to each state's system.
+Please feel free to submit a pull request if you can enhance this script (or provide a newer, better, faster version).

 ```
 #!/usr/bin/python3